The Integrated Vehicle and Pollster Routing Problem: An integrated model for routing pollsters and vehicles

 \subsection{Symmetry breaking inequalities}

-In any feasible aggregated daily plan, there is a fixed vehicle which serves a vehicular route, yet the route can be served by any other vehicle in $K$, yielding the same objective value.
-In the same manner, the workload of any pair of pollsters in $E$ can be permuted throughout a daily plan.
-Moreover, the same happens with the set of days $S$ in relation with the feasible daily plans.
-Then, a set of equivalent solutions might appear by relabeling assigned vehicles and pollsters.
-The following set of constraints try to avoid these symmetries.
-This can be seen as an application of the well known technique of symmetries elimination \citep{Kaibel-2011,Ostrowski-2009,Margot-2009}.
+In any feasible aggregated daily plan, a fixed vehicle services a vehicular route; however, the route can be served by any other vehicle in \(K\), yielding the same objective value.
+Similarly, the workload of any pair of pollsters in \(E\) can be permuted within a daily plan.
+Moreover, the same applies to the set of days \(S\) concerning the feasible daily plans.
+As a result, a set of equivalent solutions might arise by relabeling assigned vehicles and pollsters.
+The following set of constraints aims to avoid these symmetries.
+This approach can be seen as an application of the well-known technique of symmetry elimination \citep{Kaibel-2011,Ostrowski-2009,Margot-2009}.